basp/kay/README.md

 ## introduction
 Kay is capable of some pretty weird things.
 Let's show off the most useless program ever.
 This doesn't calculate anything useful but it shows off some of her symbolic computation capabilities and the crazy ways you can manipulate the interpreter.

+> If you feel like this introduction is going way too fast then do not worry.
+It is just meant to give you a glimpse of what Kay can do, a proper tutorial and manual are in the works.

 We'll try to define the symbol `2 * (3 + 4)` just because we are mad.
 Note that this name has spaces in it so its extremely unlikely the following will work:
 ```
 kay> 2 * (3 + 4) == 4 3 + 2 *.